The Government's Uneven Hand

 Of course, the greatest fuel savings result when one doesn't use the car at all.
-At least it would seem so; mass transit ridership in the six-county Chicago metropolitan area has been increasing at a rate of two percent to three percent per year.
+At least it would seem so; mass transit ridership in the six-county Chicago metropolitan area has been increasing from two percent to three percent per year.
 Statewide, mass transit carries roughly 823 million riders annually (800 million of them in the Chicago area) aboard 12 commuter rail lines, 36 bus systems, and 11 rapid transit lines.
 As the recent legislative sparring over the Regional Transportation Authority confirmed, mass transit is vital to Chicago; an estimated 80 percent of all trips made into the Loop, for example, are made via mass transit.

 From a social perspective, mass transit has many virtues, from cleaning urban air to relieving congestion to providing transportation to the poor.
 But since 1973 it has also been touted as an energy-saver.
 A team of researchers headed by Professor David Boyce of the University of Illinois recently completed an exhaustive analysis which yielded comprehensive energy accounts for urban transit in the Chicago metropolitan region.
 The study revealed that the direct energy consumption of the automobile was 4.63 megajoules (a megajoule is the equivalent of 737,500 foot-pounds of work) per person-kilometer, while that of public transit (an average of all types) was only 1.26 megajoules per person-kilometer.
 In Btus and miles, this works out to about 7,065 Btus per person per mile for cars compared to 1,923 Btus for public transit.
 Public transit, then, is roughly 3.7 times more efficient a people-mover than cars.
 Even taking into account the high indirect energy required for the construction and maintenance of mass transit systems, Boyce and his researchers found that public transit remains far more energy-efficient than the automobile (3.23 MJ/PK compared to 9.41 MJ/PK).